Prof. Francis W. Ahking

 know you are not going to be here for a quiz or an examination, let me know

 ahead of time.
 Very often, I can make arrangement for you to take the

 examination or quiz before the scheduled time.
 If you miss the final

-examination, you will need to get permission from the Dean of Student to
+examination, you will need to get permission from the OSSA, also see the

 The classroom is a learning community.

 As such respect for each other must always be maintained.
 Certain

 behaviors are considered disrespectful while others are considered